-Sherina’s experience covers energy and infrastructure, pharmaceuticals, commodities and other industries.
-She has extensive experience in Asia, including representing the energy subsidiary of one of India's leading technology companies in an ICC arbitration worth US$450 million; acting for one of India's leading wind energy companies in an ICC arbitration; acting for an Indian pharmaceutical company in an LCIA arbitration; advising an Indian owner and operator of a commodities and currencies derivatives exchange in an ICC arbitration; representing an Indian travel corporation in an LCIA arbitration and advising in an UNCITRAL arbitration involving a Pakistani textile manufacturing company.
+Sherina has extensive experience in Asia, including representing the energy subsidiary of one of India's leading technology companies in an ICC arbitration worth US$450 million; acting for one of India's leading wind energy companies in an ICC arbitration; acting for an Indian pharmaceutical company in an LCIA arbitration; advising an Indian owner and operator of a commodities and currencies derivatives exchange in an ICC arbitration; representing an Indian travel corporation in an LCIA arbitration and advising in an UNCITRAL arbitration involving a Pakistani textile manufacturing company.
 She has also advised an Indian energy company in the English High Court concerning arbitrations brought against the Government of India.
 Sherina has also advised various Indian companies and individuals on potential defamation actions in the English High Court.

 Sherina has experience in regulatory investigations, including assisting on a US Foreign Corrupt Practices Act investigation relating to the UN’s Oil for Food Programme in Iraq.

-Sherina joined our practice in January 2009 from a top US firm, where she spent over six years as an associate in the London office.
+Sherina joined our practice in January 2009 from a leading US firm, where she spent over six years as an associate in the London office.
 In 2008, she was seconded to the legal department of the Tata Group and the Indian Hotels Group (Taj Hotels) in Mumbai, India.
 Sherina has a Master of Laws degree from King’s College, London and qualified as a solicitor of England and Wales in 2002 whilst working at a magic circle firm in London.
 Prior to that she qualified as an Advocate on the Rolls of the Bar Council of Maharashtra and Goa in 1999 whilst working at a leading law firm in Mumbai.